Mapping is a key component in many trials, but is only effective if done correctly.

 From source data to location of sites and resolution issues for print to redaction – creating the right map for court is a tricky task.
 Serious consideration needs to be made if scenarios are to be explained effectively.

 Secondly, provide more focused maps of each key area.
 Increase the level of detail of important elements such as site locations, positions and access routes.
-Ensure as much detail is present without cluttering and when needed employ colour coding to help define items.
+Ensure as much detail is present but avoid cluttering and employ colour coding (when needed) to help define items and continuity.

 By using this three-pronged approach, the viewer is able to understand:

 - The overall location of where the event took place

 - Key elements directly relevant in the local vicinity

 - Detailed location information focusing on the event site itself

 If you require mapping and interactive graphics for court (coroner, arbitration, defence or prosecution) please contact us on 0845 833 2995 or email on: firstname.lastname@example.org